andywang13/NDSC/README.md

 The goal of this repository is to mark down what I've learned throughout the competition and to share my 2 cents with other data enthusiasts.
 Feel free to drop a line with your questions.
 Your recommendations are most welcome.

-The model pipeline of my solution consists of three part:
+The model pipeline of my solution consists of three parts:

 1. CNN for image data
 2. MLP for text data